-Finally, it is important to note that neither in Daly's original theorization nor our adaptation of it to father engagement are the vectors offered as stand-alone directions for research.
+Finally, it is essential to note that neither Daly’s original theorization nor our adaptation of it to father engagement is offered as stand-alone directions for research.
 Care – and father engagement – need to be understood through the interaction interdependence of these vectors.
-Research should not only look separately at the effect of each vector but also at the interaction between vectors.
+Research should not only look separately at the effects of each vector but also at the interaction between vectors.
 For example, questions of resources may affect both issues of agency and those of ideas and values, as the capabilities approach shows us.
-Even when researching a specific vector, as is often the necessity of research, one must account for the wider picture.
+Even when researching a specific vector, as is often required of the researcher, one must account for the more comprehensive picture.

 In this paper, we attempted, first, to show the state of current research on father engagement with social welfare and child protection services; we then pointed to the main gaps in this literature and offered theories of care and the capabilities approach as a theoretical framework for the study of father engagement.
 Finally, we have shown how these theories can be applied to the field.

-This paper aims to raise questions rather than provide answers.
-The theoretical framework offered in the previous pages is merely an outline, still requiring filling-in of significant elements.
-We hope to provide a fertile ground for further research, discussion, and theorization.
+This paper aimed to raise questions rather than provide answers.
+The theoretical framework offered is merely an outline, still requiring filling-in of significant elements.
+We hope to provide fertile ground for further research, discussion, and theorization.

 Baum, N. (2015).
-The Unheard Gender : The Neglect of Men as Social Work Clients.
+The Unheard Gender: The Neglect of Men as Social Work Clients.
 British Journal of Social Work, 46(5), 1463–1471.